|Teaching and Learning|

 How do you ensure my son/daughter stays safe outside the classroom? (e.g. during PE lessons and school trips)

 · Risk assessments are completed for all trips and visits which take place away from the school site.
-These are completed teachers, checked by Mrs Hanks, our Trips and Visits Co-ordinator and passed to Mr Jones, our Head teacher, for final approval.
+These are completed teachers, checked by Mrs Smith, our Trips and Visits Co-ordinator and passed to Mr Woodward, our Head teacher, for final approval.

 · PE is taught by a qualified sports coach or trained teachers.